Plettenberg Bay: Colonial period

-Replica of the possessional stone erected in 1778 by then VOC governor of the Cape, Baron Joachim van Plettenberg.
+Replica of the possessional stone erected in 1778 by then VOC governor of the Cape, baron Joachim van Plettenberg.

 Long before Jan van Riebeeck landed at the Cape, Portuguese explorers charted the bay in the 15th and 16th centuries, the first being Bartolomeu Dias in 1487.
 Ninety years later Manuel de Perestrelo aptly called it Bahia Formosa or the Beautiful Bay.
 The first European inhabitants were 100 Portuguese sailors marooned here for 9 months when the São Gonçalo sank in the bay in June 1630.
 The survivors built two small boats, one which linked with a passing vessel while the other made it to Mozambique.
 A stone that they left behind on Beacon Island, known as the Van Plettenberg Stone, is now in the Cape Town museum.
 In 1763, the first European settlers in the Bay were stock farmers, hunters and frontiersmen from the Western Cape.

 A stinkwood navigational beacon was first erected on Beacon Island in 1771.
 The original was a square block of stinkwood, inscribed with the latitude and longitude of Plettenberg Bay and erected to enable mariners to check their location.
 It was replaced by a stone one by Captain Sewell in 1881.

 The bay housed a barracks for the Dutch East India Company in 1776.
 The Governor of the Cape, Baron Joachim van Plettenberg, renamed the town Plettenberg Bay in 1779.
-In 1869 the barracks was bought by St Peters Church and used as a rectory for the next 70 years.
+In 1869 the barracks was bought by St Peter's Church and used as a rectory for the next 70 years.
 Today it is the privately owned Old Rectory hotel & spa.

 In 1787/88 Johann Jerling erected a timber shed commissioned by the Dutch East India Company; the remains can still be seen and are preserved as a provincial heritage site.